PayU-EMEA/plugin_prestashop/README.md

 ## Known issues
 ### PrestaShop and OPC modules
-Due to fact that OPC modules builds its own checkout page, some options e.g. `Card payment as separate method`, `BLIK payment as separate method` and separation of installment methods may not work.
+Due to the fact that OPC modules build their own checkout page, some options (e.g. `Card payment as separate method`, `BLIK payment as separate method`, and separation of installment methods) may not work.

 <!--LINKS-->

 <!--external links:-->